-2023 will be a critical year in the polymer industry at all levels.
-The global polymers market size was expected to grow finally after the economic recovery from the pandemic.
+2023 is a critical year in the polymer industry at all levels.
+The global polymers market size is expected to grow finally after the economic recovery from the pandemic.

 In this article, we will connect the dots to know the following:

-♦ How leading petrochemical companies get ready for the upcoming year?
+♦ How leading petrochemical companies get ready for 2023?

 ♦ How the resin product prices change by the new factors in this dynamic market?

-♦ What are the major Acquistions and mergers that happened in the last year?
+♦ What are the major Acquistions and mergers that happened in 2023?

 ♦ Dive into logistics& supply chain news.

-♦ Quick Glimpse at Q4 profits of the leading companies.
+♦ Quick Glimpse at Q1 profits of the leading companies.

 ♦ The future of the Packaging Industry in 2023.